top of page

 Assume, as above, that each variable has one, but only one, of two values (+ or -).
 Regardless of whether the value of Alpha is + or -, Beta may be either + or -.
 The Beta state is not conditioned by the Alpha state.
 Sounds like Many Worlds…but it isn’t.

 Now this is a World you can live in!
 A world remarkably like our own in fact.
 And all you needed was Grade 3 arithmetic to generate it.
-The ‘Block Universe’ is a favorite of Super-determinists.
+The ‘Block Universe’ is a favorite of ‘super-determinists’.
 They imagine that the Block nature of things precludes any role for chance, agency, or horror of horrors, free will

 ‘Intellectual Hippies’ prefer ‘Many Worlds’: “Whatever, man!”
 Oddly, both pre-dispositions lead to the same conclusion: Nihilism.
 In fact, it turns out that ‘One World’ and ‘Many Worlds’ are functionally identical.
 In both cases, you live in a world over which you have no influence or control.
 Living is not something you do; it’s something that’s done to you.
 For you, being is a spectator sport.
-But because in our model the Block Universe evolves over time via a hierarchy of binary choices, free will and agency are baked in.
+But in our model the Block Universe evolves over time via a hierarchy of binary choices, so free will and agency are baked in.

-Out of Everett’s Many Worlds, I get to choose one to make real for me.
+Out of Everett’s Many Worlds, I get to choose one to be real for me.
 Ephesians 2:10: “For we are…created in Christ Jesus for the good works that God has prepared in advance, that we should live in them.”
 Our absolute freedom comes with an assurance: All roads lead to Rome, or in this case, to the New Jerusalem (Revelation), aka the Kingdom of God.

 Keep the conversation going.